Ian-soy/nextjs-with-ian/README.md

    # or
    pnpm dev
    ```
-3. Copy `.env.local.example` to `.env.local` and set the `LEPTON_API_TOKEN` to your Lepton API token.
+3. Copy `.env.local.example` to `.env.local` and set the ANTION_API_TOKEN to your Lepton API token.

-   You can get your Lepton API token from the [Lepton AI Dashboard](https://dashboard.lepton.ai/workspace-redirect/settings/api-tokens)
+   You can get your Lepton API token

    ```bash
    cp .env.local.example .env.local